April 23, 2022

 I hobbled down the dirt road and into the Ponderosa forest, moving fast to build up heat on the relatively flat tread.
 It only took about ten minutes for my legs and feet to loosen up and for my feet to become numb to the shoe pain before I was cruising.
 Well, 50-year-old cruising.

 I passed Highway 3, where there were some unopened gallon jugs of water, but like the ones at the trailhead this morning, they were frozen.
 It was amazing how cold it was up on the plateau.
 Since there was still a little water left from last night, and it was cold, I kept going.
 I could run dry for the last few miles to Mormon Lake.

 I finally reached the well-marked Navajo Spring Trail turnoff and hooked a left for my one-mile walk into Mormon Lake.
 The trail was well-maintained, and it was not long before I reached the spring with small troughs holding plenty of water.
 If you did not want to go into Mormon Lake, this would be a nice stop to load up on water and take a break.

 I passed a fenced-in area with baby Aspens being introduced to the area.
 The plateau weather should be perfect for them.
 I loved Aspens with their musical, fluttering leaves, and their bright gold autumn colors were striking.
-I once read that the large living organism on the planet was an Aspen Grove – kind of cool.
+I once read that the large living organism on the planet was an Aspen Grove – cool.

 The hike down to Mormon Lake was moderately steep in a few sections and relatively rocky.
-I also think it was a little more than a mile, but food was calling, and I made good time.
+I also think it was a little more than a mile, but the food was calling, and I made a good time.